lsc-sde/iac-flux-observability-metrics/docs/main.md

 ---
-title: K8TRE Analytics Microservice
+title: Analytics Microservice
 layout: page
-parent: Components
+parent: Reporting and Analytics
+grand_parent: Architecture
 ---

-# K8TRE Analytics Microservice

 ## Overview
-The K8TRE analytics service (KAS) provides a TRE operator with analytics support to record and analyse infrastructure usage and performance metrics across a K8TRE deployment.
-Built on underlying components (e.g. Prometheus, Grafana, Kube-State-Metrics) provisioned through the kube-prometheus-stack helm chart, KAS includes additional capabilities to capture and monitor K8TRE workspace usage and through the integration of Thanos, provides operators with options to configure high-availability access to usage metrics through persistent storage.
+The analytics service (KAS) provides a TRE operator with analytics support to record and analyse infrastructure usage and performance metrics across a deployment.
+Built on underlying components (e.g. Prometheus, Grafana, Kube-State-Metrics) provisioned through the kube-prometheus-stack helm chart, KAS includes additional capabilities to capture and monitor  workspace usage and through the integration of Thanos, provides operators with options to configure high-availability access to usage metrics through persistent storage.

 KAS aims to address the following TRE analytics and usage monitoring requirements outlined in the SATRE specification:
 * 2.2.14 - A TRE must record usage data (Mandatory)